malramsay64/phd-thesis/05_Crystal_Melting/rates.md

 ![This figure shows the change in the estimated radius of the crystal as a function of time.
 The radius is estimated from the volume assuming a circular crystal.
 Each set of conditions is repeated five times starting from independent configurations, which are used to estimate the confidence intervals.
-The change in the radius is expected to change linearly, which is reflected in all the data.
+The radius is expected to change linearly, which is reflected in all the data at all temperatures.
 ](../Projects/Crystal_Melting/figures/melting_radius.svg){#fig:melting_radius}

 The normalisation by the temperature allows